Wage Subsidies in STEM & Business

-Agreements will be put in place with employer delivery partners, including recognized industry associations and organizations that represent the interests of businesses in key sectors in STEM and business.
-These partners will be responsible for establishing partnerships with employers to provide wage subsidies for quality student work placements.
+Agreements will be put in place with employers, including recognized industry associations and organizations that represent the interests of businesses in key sectors in STEM and business, as well as post-secondary institutions.
+These organizations will be responsible for establishing partnerships with employers to provide wage subsidies for quality student work placements.

 A complete list is available on the Government of Canada website.